RELATES | RESPECTS | RESOLVES

 Marisa does not promote a singular methodology.
 Every mediation presents unique facts, unique perspectives, and unique parties.
 The approach must remain fluid to allow the process to proceed, the parties heard, and the dispute resolved.

 Marisa connects with both sides and moves quickly to understand all perspectives.
-Her sensitivity to the financial risks and emotional toll involved and her strong work ethic and creativity in reaching resolutions to even the most contentious disputes has resulted in an excellent success rate.
+Her sensitivity to the financial risks and emotional toll involved and her strong work ethic and creativity in reaching resolutions to even the most contentious disputes have resulted in an excellent success rate.
 She values each party’s needs and goals and works with counsel and carriers to assess their settlement positions to reach a resolution during and, if necessary, after mediation.
 Marisa understands the time, persistence, and commitment mediation requires and encourages the parties to make that same commitment.

 Please contact Sonia Patel-Dalton directly at 1.818.788.8695 x 2 or email@example.com for a rate quote or to schedule mediation.
 Fourteen (14) days’ notice is required to reschedule or cancel a matter; otherwise the party requesting the change will be responsible for the full fee for the time allocated.
 Notice of cancellation and/or rescheduling must be submitted to Sonia in writing.

 Pre-Mediation Conferences, Authority, and Briefs

 Mediation briefs, chronologies, and list of players are required.
 Parties are strongly encouraged to exchange briefs.
 If you decide to exchange briefs that differ from what you provided to Marisa, please provide Marisa with a short brief containing information not being shared with opposing counsel.
 Briefs should be no longer than 10 pages double spaced.
 Exhibits and any other supporting papers, including chronology and player list, should be no longer than 20 pages.
 Exhibits should be marked to highlight the important parts.
 Please send your briefs and supporting papers via e-mail directly to Marisa at firstname.lastname@example.org with a copy to Sonia at email@example.com no later than seven (7) days’ prior to the mediation date.